 During her stay in the house, the controversial Big Brother Naija 2018 housemate, Cynthia Nwadiora, also known as Cee-Cee once made an expository statement.
 She opened up that before coming to the Big Brother house, she had only 700 followers on Instagram.
 Perhaps that’s about the number of followers you have too, lol … but chill.

-A few days after she made that statement, I stumbled upon her Instagram page and guest what I saw on her profile … over 200k human beings already following her and of course it was still counting!
-Every other housemates too, by virtue of their being in our faces on TV for many weeks have raked nothing less than 100k followers (as at the time I wrote this piece).
+A few days after she made that statement, I stumbled upon her Instagram page and guess what I saw on her profile … over 200k human beings already following her and of course, it was still counting!
+Every other housemate too, by virtue of their being in our faces on TV for many weeks, have raked nothing less than 100k followers (as at the time I wrote this piece).

 In this age of social networking when contents go viral at the snap of a finger, one could go to bed a “nobody” and wake up the next morning to fame; one could easily trend on twitter right from the confines of one’s room; one could post controversial pictures on Instagram and in the next minute it has become the account everyone wants to follow.
 And of course, sometimes, the flip side of social media buzz pops up and people are embarrassed or in big trouble.